Roots and Wings: Embracing Global Diversity Awareness Month

 Diversity by design

 Making innovative design requires us to push the limits of technological possibilities.
-As a group of in-house specialists, we develop and implement computational workflows and new technologies.
-Through a mixture of project-based work and standalone research, we make efficient projects, adaptable in the face of change.
+As a group of in-house educators specializing in mentorship, we develop and implement curricula that works.
+Through a mixture of project-based work and research, we make unforgettable tools that keep pace with today's classrooms.

 For children aged 3-6, you can start you morning circle or meeting with greetings in different languages.
 If you have children from that culture, ask them to share how they might greet their parents and loved ones in the morning.
 You can be the catalyst to provide the wings for your students to learn about the different cultures around the world.
 I encourage teachers to have a globe or world map handy during your morning circle time.
 This can be used to show the children where the language they are speaking is used.
 This also adds a layer of geography that deepens the interaction.